- Paths to QUALITY

 Are you thinking of starting a child care program?
 Quality child care is needed in Benton, Boone, Carroll, Cass, Clinton, Fountain, Jasper, Newton, Pulaski, Tippecanoe, Warren and White Counties so parents can continue to work and support their families.
-Below are helpful suggestions when considering entering the child care profession.
+Below are helpful suggestions to consider when entering the child care profession.

-Child Care Aware/Child Care Providers: Click Here.
+Child Care Aware: Here.

 Orientation Training I

 Orientation Training II

 Safe Sleeping Practices for Reducing the Risk of SIDS in Child Care